 The Company's financial assets as of February 2, 2013 and January 28, 2012 include cash equivalents, interest rate cap agreements and a note receivable.
 The Company's financial liabilities are discussed below.
 The carrying value of cash equivalents approximates fair value due to its short-term nature.
 The fair value of the interest rate cap agreements are determined using quotes that are based on models whose inputs are observable LIBOR forward interest rate curves.
 To comply with the provisions of Topic No. 820, the Company incorporates credit valuation adjustments to appropriately reflect both the Company's non-performance risk and the respective counterparty's non-performance risk in the fair value measurements.
 In adjusting the fair value of the Company's interest rate cap agreements for the effect of non-performance risk, the Company has considered the impact of netting and any applicable credit enhancements, such as collateral postings, thresholds, mutual puts, and guarantees.
 As a result, the Company has determined that the inputs used to value this investment fall within Level 2 of the fair value hierarchy.
-Although the Company has determined that the majority of the inputs used to value its interest rate cap agreements fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with the Company's interest rate cap agreements utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default.
-As of February 2, 2013, the Company recorded credit valuation adjustments of \$0.1 million to the overall valuation of the Company's interest rate cap agreements.
-The credit valuation adjustment is not considered significant to the valuation of each of the individual interest rate cap agreements and as a result, the Company has determined that its interest rate cap agreement valuations in their entirety are classified as Level 2 within the fair value hierarchy.
+Although the Company has determined that the majority of the inputs used to value its interest rate cap agreements fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with the Company's interest rate cap agreements of \$0.1 million to the overall valuation of the Company's interest rate cap agreements.
+The credit valuation adjustments of \$0.1 million to the overall valuation of the Company's interest rate cap agreements.
+The credit valuation of agreements and as a result, the Company has determined that its interest rate cap agreement significant to the valuation of each of the individual interest rate cap agreements and as a result, the Company has determined that its interest rate cap agreements of \$0.1 million to the overall valuation of the Company's interest rate cap agreements.
+The credit valuation adjustment is not considered significant to the valuation